covalon/covalon/README.md

     - Additionally, update the minimum compatibility the Foundry/PF2E version you're on.
 If Foundry broke things, change `minimum` on **line 10** to the Foundry version (`10 -> 11`).
 If PF2E broke things, change the `minimum` on **line 20** to the PF2E version (`4.0.0 -> 5.1.0`).
 If both of them broke things, change both.

-It's time to open the Powershell in the covalon module folder again!

-- Run the following command, replacing VERSIONHERE with whatever version you mentioned in module.json:
-`git add . && git commit -m "VERSIONHERE" && git push`